lastefoto-ee/lastefoto-ee.github.io/content/en/post/pregnancy-photoday-silhouette/index.md

 {{< cta cta_text="Book time for a photo day" cta_link="/en/#contact" cta_new_tab="true" >}}

-## What is included in the cost of a photo session?
+## What is included in the cost of a photo shoot?
-- photo session within 30 minutes
+- photo shoot within 30 minutes
 - 7 digital photos with retouch (silhouettes on white and black backgrounds)
 - all other successful photos without processing
 - studio rent